Made from the formulated mix of paraffin, carnauba wax, and beeswax, wood wax includes a rich blend of wood enhancers and colors.

 Tips to Maintain Wood Wax Finish for Long

-Because a wood wax finish isn’t as long-lasting as a polyurethane coating, you should spend some time in its maintenance.
+Because a wood wax finish isn’t as long-lasting as a polyurethane coating, you should spend some time on its maintenance.

 Hence you should use a feather duster to wipe the dust from it.